Lupin Logo

-Cart Cart 0
+Cart

-Mycobacterium Tuberculosis mRNA Test
+Mycobacterium TB mRNA (TB mRNA) Test

-Mycobacterium Tuberculosis mRNA Test
+About Mycobacterium Tuberculosis mRNA Test

 Mycobacterium tuberculosis (M. tuberculosis) is the causative agent of tuberculosis (TB), a serious infectious disease that primarily affects the lungs but can also spread to other parts of the body, such as the brain, spine, and kidneys.
 The Mycobacterium Tuberculosis mRNA Test is a molecular diagnostic tool used to detect the presence of M. tuberculosis mRNA, which indicates active TB infection.